osg-htc/docs/docs/common/yum.md

 ------------------

 If you run a large site (>20 nodes), you should consider setting up a local mirror for the OSG repositories.
-A local YUM mirror allows you to reduce the amount of external bandwidth used when updating or installing packages.
+A local Yum mirror allows you to reduce the amount of external bandwidth used when updating or installing packages.

 Add the following to a file in `/etc/cron.d`: